Kyronne/React-three-fibre-meteor/README.md

 Create a scene in Threejs of a Meteor strike, showcasing lighting, cube maps, camera movement and much more.

-Utilises Javascript, React, Three.js, Three-fibre.
+Utilises Javascript, React, Three.js, React-Three-fibre.